JonCels/chess-connect/README.md

 # Chess Connect

 The Chess Connect project allows two users to play a game of chess on a physical board with the information being transmitted to an online web application over Bluetooth.
-Currently, there is no way for players to seamlessly switch between playing on a physical board and playing online, but Chess Connect intends to change this by creating a central platform that will provide flexibility and remove barriers for new players looking to learn the game.
+Our vision is to create a central platform that will provide flexibility and remove barriers for new players looking to learn the game.

-Date of project start: September 12, 2022
+*Date of project start: September 12, 2022*

 ## Authors